PhilipDro/smart_chair_algorithm/chair_api/readme.md

 `{id: number, system: string}`

 ## Example
-To start the example you have to start the _server.js ``node _server.js`` and then the client.js ``node client.js``.
+Every chair will run a server.
+The client is the controller, it will look for the chair servers (todo) and they will connect.

-The server will wait for a client to connect and then send a bunch of example-commands.
-The client will interpret them.
+To start the example you have to start the server.js ``node server.js`` and then the client.js ``node client.js``.